 - 2 cup confectioner's sugar used for the glaze

-- Squeeze 2-3 Meyer lemons.
-Fill 1/3 cup with lemon juice and separate 2 tbsps of juice for glazing later.
-Zest 1 of the lemons, enough to get 2 tbsps of lemon zest, you'll use 1 tbsp zest in cake batter and 1 tbsp zest in glaze for garnish.
+- Squeeze 3 Meyer lemons.
+Fill ⅓ cup with lemon juice and separate 2 tbsps of juice for glazing later.
+Zest until you get 2 tbsps of lemon zest, you'll use 1 tbsp zest in cake batter and 1 tbsp zest in glaze for garnish.

 - Start by mixing butter (room temperature) with sugar until creamy.
+Add vanilla extract.
 Lower speed of the mixer and start adding eggs one by one, continue mixing.

-- Add flour slowly as you continue to mix.
-Then add baking powder, vanilla, heavy cream and continue mixing.
-Finally add lemon juice and lemon zest.
+- Add dry ingredients slowly as you continue to mix.
+Alternate adding dry mix with heavy cream until everything is incorporated.
+Finally add 1 tbsp of lemon zest.
 It's important to continue mixing throughout the process as you add ingredients, use a spatula to scrape sides in.
-I find it easier if I prep all ingredients (juice, zest, separate in cups etc) in front of me so I can just add with my left hand as I hold the mixer with my right.
+I find it easier if I prep all ingredients (juice, zest, dry ingredients etc) in front of me so I can just add with my left hand as I hold the mixer with my right.